 If you’re keen to invest in bonds, accessing them individually can be tricky as they’re generally offered to particular investors, such as institutions.
 Instead, you can invest in a managed fund or exchange-traded fund that provides exposure to bonds.

 A term deposit is another type of fixed-interest investment.
 It’s a savings product with a set interest rate and term offered by a bank, credit union or building society.
 During that term you generally can’t access your money without incurring penalties.
-Interest rates tend to vary between providers, but you can expect returns of around 2 per cent to 3 per cent per year depending on the prevailing interest rates at time of investment.

 Australian and international shares

 When you purchase shares, you’re effectively buying a piece of a publicly listed company.
 You usually make money through income from the shares (paid as dividends) or by selling your shares at a higher price than you purchased them (realising a capital gain).

 Shares tend to be one of the riskier investments: while they offer potential for good returns, there’s also the risk of suffering losses.
 In times of volatility they can increase or decrease in value quite unpredictably.
 Returns differ between shares, which is why it pays to research the companies you want to invest in or seek professional advice.

 If you want to invest in shares, you can pick and choose individual shares to build your own portfolio.
 This is a good option if you’ve already done the research and know exactly which shares you want to buy.

 Managed funds and exchange-traded funds are other share-investing options where you can fairly easily invest in a wide group of shares whilst letting a professional manager reach the decisions on which shares to invest in.

 Whether it’s a house, unit or industrial premises, property has long been an attractive and popular investment in Australia because of the potential of making money through rental income and capital gains if sold at a profit.